 We also tried to use one sample page and three sample pages to generate the data item wrapper for each Web database.
 When one page is used, the performance is much lower; for example, for SDS, the precision, recall, and revision are 91.7, 95, and 32.3 percent, respectively.
 This is caused by the absence of some optional data items from all the data records in the sample page used.
 When more sample pages are used, the likelihood that this will happen is significantly reduced.
-When three pages are used, the results are essentially the same as shown in Table 9, where two sample pages to generate the data item wrapper for each Web database is sufficient.
+When three pages are used, the results are essentially the same as shown in Table 9, where two sample pages are used.
+This suggests that using two sample pages to generate the data item wrapper for each Web database is sufficient.